iOmega8561/iOmega8561/README.md

 - 🎮 Steam library: <strong>136 games and counting</strong>!
 Always ready for a new challenge.

 ## 📚 My skillset
 I'm a <strong>professional tinkerer</strong>.
 I've come across so many things that I'm no longer intimidated when approaching something new.
-Down below, there's a selection of tools and toolchains, that I enjoy using daily or have spent a significant amount of time exploring and mastering.
+Here's a selection of tools and toolchains, that I enjoy using daily or have spent a significant amount of time exploring and mastering.

 <div align="center">
    <a href="https://skillicons.dev">